-Mr. Siddhartha Venkatesan's practice focuses on high stakes, highly complex patent and trade secrets litigation on behalf of technology companies located in Silicon Valley and internationally.
-Mr. Venkatesan has represented clients in federal and state court as well as before the International Trade Commission.
+Sid Venkatesan’s practice focuses on high stakes, highly complex patent and trade secrets litigation on behalf of technology companies located in Silicon Valley and internationally.
+Mr. Venkatesan has represented clients in federal and state trial and appellate courts as well as before the International Trade Commission.

-Mr. Venkatesan counsels technology companies on their intellectual property portfolios and prelitigation matters and also maintains an active appellate practice.
+A former engineer at two high tech startups, Mr. Venkatesan also counsels technology companies on their intellectual property portfolios and prelitigation matters as well as representing companies in IP licensing.
 Mr. Venkatesan devotes a substantial amount of time to pro bono matters as well.

 Some notable engagements include the following: